nmanley73/Tasks-Fundamentals/README.md

 Counter({'A': 3, 'B': 1, 'C': 1})

 ###### Dictionary format
-A dictionary consists of key and value pairs.
-It display the output in a very readable format.
+A dictionary consists of key and value pairs - its a format which is very readable.
 A dictionary of a list can be created by using the dict() function [3].

 *Create dictionary with the following inputs dict(A = 3, B = 1, C = 1)